usnistgov/metaschema/scripts/xslt3-ts/README.md

 ## How to compile into SEF from CL

-The same docs have the arguments for compiling XSLT into SEF:
+The same docs have the arguments for compiling XSLT into SEF (Saxon Executable Format?), a JSON application format:

-* `-export:filename` export the XSLT as (compiled JSON) SEF - use suffix `.json`
+* `-export:file` export the XSLT as (compiled JSON) SEF - use suffix `.json`
-* `-nogo` Don't run the transformation: only compile it
+* `-nogo` Don't run the transformation; only compile it (producing SEF JSON)

-The resulting json file, a compiled transformation specification, can be applied to XML (or JSON) data from within scripts.
+The resulting JSON file, a compiled transformation specification, can be applied to XML (or JSON) data from within scripts.

-*Coming: How to invoke XSLT programmatically*
+***Coming soon: How to invoke XSLT programmatically***